Machine learning cannot distinguish between causal and environment features.

 Suppose we have a function $f : \mathcal{X} \to \mathcal{Y}$.
 Let’s define a counterfactual for a random variable $X$.
 Let’s say $W$ is a random variable that represents our non-causal features, e.g. our background.
 We say $X(\omega)$ is the result of $X$ when $W=\omega$, so we force the background to be some specific thing.
 We would like to formalize the following idea: the outcome of $X$ should be only dependent on $X$, not on $\omega$.

 We say $f$ is counterfactually invariant if the following holds: $f(X(\omega)) = f(X(\omega'))$ for any $\omega, \omega' \in W$.
-How does this happen in practise?
-Ideally we would like to train any counterfactual, but this is practically impossible (too many resources to get camels into Himalaya to create this counterfactual!)
+How does this happen in practice?
+Ideally we would like to train any counterfactual, but this is practically impossible (too many resources to get camels into Himalaya to create this counterfactual!
+Additionally, we have too many possible background environments!)

 Causal Graphs 🟩